-Gillian is an embedded software engineer at the Johns Hopkins Applied Physics Laboratory (APL).
-As part of a rotation program at APL, she has been able to work in a variety of embedded software teams on defense and space projects.
-In her current rotation, she is on the team building the embedded flight software for the Dragonfly mission to Titan, Saturn's largest moon.
-She holds a Bachelor’s degree in Computer Engineering from the University of Michigan and is currently pursuing a Master’s degree in Computer Science from Johns Hopkins University.
-In her free time, she enjoys running and exploring the D.C. area where she is based.
+Gillian is an embedded systems engineer, and has experience working in a variety of teams on defense and space projects from her time at the Johns Hopkins Applied Physics Lab.
+She recently joined Memfault as a Firmware Solutions Engineer to enable firmware teams build more reliable IoT devices.
+She holds a Bachelor’s degree in Computer Engineering from the University of Michigan and a Master’s degree in Computer Science from Johns Hopkins University.
+In her free time, she enjoys running and exploring NYC where she is based.

 Demystifying Embedded: Techniques for Low-level Testing and Debugging

 Many embedded software engineers start their careers with the expected software testing and debugging skills such as writing unit tests, leveraging a visual debugger, finding memory leaks with valgrind, and, let’s face it, using print statements.
 However, embedded software development requires more embedded-specific strategies that many do not get the chance to learn in school.
 This talk shares the best techniques for understanding what a microcontroller is doing at a low level, such as reading fault registers, looking at disassembly, counting clock cycles, and using logic analyzers -- strategies used by newbies and veterans alike.
 Each strategy will be accompanied by a demonstration and all necessary instructions so listeners can easily apply what they have learned to their work.